ICBC is warning pedestrians and motorists to be extra careful during the fall and winter months.

 The spike in crashes during this period can be attributed to shorter days, poor visibility and terrible weather conditions.
 Rain, snow and fog can all be expected throughout the fall and winter months.

-ICBC says that on average, 1,120 pedestrians are injured every year in B.C. from October to January.
+ICBC states that on average, 1,120 pedestrians are injured every year in B.C. from October to January.
 This is compared to 640 people injured between May and August.

 Taking it a little further, ICBC adds that accidents involving pedestrians most often happen at intersections, from 3:00 p.m. to 6 p.m., and on Wednesdays and Thursdays.